facelessuser/SchemeEditor/README.md

 Color Scheme Editor for Sublime Text

-See http://www.sublimetext.com/forum/viewtopic.php?f=5&t=11819 for more information and downloadlinks for binaries.
-Source code for the GUI in "GUI_Source" branch.
+See http://www.sublimetext.com/forum/viewtopic.php?f=5&t=11819 for more information and download links for binaries.
+Source code for the GUI is found [here](https://github.com/facelessuser/subclrschm).

 # Supported Platforms
 ## Windows